Genesis 5:1 to 6:8

 Genesis 6:1-4

-Sons of God
+Sons of God & Daughters of Man

-The first reason given for YHWH's plan to terminate humanity is related to the impropriety of sexual relations between the 'sons of God' and the 'daughters of men'.
+The first reason given for YHWH's plan to terminate humanity is related to the impropriety of sexual relations between the 'sons of God' and the 'daughters of man'.
 The traditional and most widely held interpretation is that the 'sons of God' are angels (demons).
 This interpretation was held by ancient Jews and the early church (cf. 1 Pet.
 3:19–20; 2 Pet.
 2:4; Jude 6).
 The phrase 'sons of God' is elsewhere used of angels in the divine assembly (cf. Job 1:6; 2:1; 38:7).
-The narrator contrasts 'man' and 'the daughters of man' with 'sons of God' in a way that suggests they were not human (Gen. 6:1–2).
+The narrator contrasts 'man' and 'the daughters of man' with 'sons of God' in a way that suggests the latter were not human (Gen. 6:1–2).

 The idea of fallen angels procreating with women may seem problematic.
 Scripture admits angels can eat (Gen. 18:1–2, 8; 19:1, 5), but their engagement in sexual relations seems beyond the point Jesus makes in Matthew 22:30: “For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.”